Prime meridian

-A prime meridian is an arbitrarily chosen meridian (a line of longitude) in a geographic coordinate system at which longitude is defined to be 0°.
-On a spheroid, a prime meridian and its anti-meridian (the 180th meridian in a 360°-system) form a great ellipse.
+A prime meridian is a meridian (a line of longitude) in a geographic coordinate system at which longitude is defined to be 0°.
+On a spheroid, a prime meridian and its anti-meridian (the 180th meridian in a 360-degree system) form a great ellipse.
 This divides the body (e.g. Earth) into two hemispheres: the Eastern Hemisphere and the Western Hemisphere (for an east-west notational system).
-For Earth's prime meridian, various conventions have been used or advocated in different regions throughout history.
+Unlike the equator, which also divides a spherical celestial body into two hemispheres, the prime meridian is astronomically arbitrary.
+For each of Earth's historic prime meridians, various conventions have been used or advocated in different regions throughout history, but none (unlike the prime meridian of Mars) have a basis in physical geography.
 Earth's current international standard prime meridian is the IERS Reference Meridian.
 It is derived, but differs slightly, from the Greenwich Meridian, the previous standard.